nasa/fprime/docs/UsersGuide/dev/configuring-fprime.md

 Some configurations may be changed during compilation time.
 The F′ framework has a number of optional features that can be enabled or disabled by editing the `config/FpConfig.hpp` file.
 These changes affect of the whole of the F´ deployment.
-Users can change or override defined *C* macro values that activate or disable code by using complier flags for different deployment settings.
+Users can change or override defined *C* macro values that activate or disable code by using compiler flags for different deployment settings.
 During flight software (FSW) execution, disabling unnecessary features saves memory and CPU cycles.